Evan Peters is serial killer Jeffrey Dahmer in trailer for Netflix series

 A synopsis reads: “DAHMER shines a spotlight on the as-yet untold stories of Dahmer’s victims, the people who tried to stop him, and the systemic failures that enabled him to continue his murderous spree for over a decade.”

-Peters stars in the series alongside Niecy Nash, Penelope Ann Miller, Shaun J. Brown, Colin Ford and Richard Jenkins.
+Peters stars in the series alongside Niecy Nash, Richard Jenkins, Michael Learned, Molly Ringwald, Shaun J. Brown and Colin Ford.
 Carl Franklin (Mindhunter) and Janet Mock (Pose) have directed episodes, with the latter also a writer on the series.

 A second trailer is set to be released on Tuesday (September 20) at 8am PT/4pm BST, which will “go inside Dahmer with co-creator Ryan Murphy and stars Evan Peters and Niecey Nash”.